irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

 ![](../plots/ms/hist_jobs-1.png)<!-- -->

-33 businesses in Mississippi reportedly retained the max of 500 jobs.
+33 businesses in Mississippi reported that they retained the max of 500 jobs.

 | Lending Bank                              | Amount      | Jobs | Business Name                   | Business Address                                 |
 | :---------------------------------------- | :---------- | ---: | :------------------------------ | :----------------------------------------------- |